GoGIS FAQ: Mobile GIS on iPhone, iPad & Mac

 Direct answers about importing GIS files, collecting field data, working offline, using forms, and exporting data with GoGIS.

 Short version: GoGIS is a GIS app for iPhone, iPad, and Mac.
-It opens GIS files, supports offline maps, collects GPS field data, works with custom forms and Related Forms, and exports data without a subscription.
+It opens GIS files, supports offline maps, collects GPS field data, works with custom forms, Related Forms, and Field Sync, and exports data without a subscription.

 What is GoGIS?